High risk patients.

 - Peaked or deeply inverted T waves

-- ST elevation is rare
+- ST elevation rare

 Risk factors